 As a dedicated ecommerce platform, Shopify features a litany of integrations for custom websites, customer service applications, and dynamic online ads.
 Your team won’t have to worry about any software coding, either.
 Think of Shopify as a plug-and-play alternative for businesses selling on Amazon.

 Plus, AdRoll’s integration with Shopify means you can also use the data gathered on the platform to better target high-value customers with ads and emails.
-With services like abandoned cart retargeting, a connected ad inventory between 500+ networks, including Facebook and Google, as well as an interface to track conversion and growth, you might ask yourself why you waited so long to diversify.
+With services like abandoned cart retargeting, a connected ad inventory between millions of websites and mobile apps — including Facebook and Google — as well as an interface to track conversion and growth, you might ask yourself why you waited so long to diversify.

 With marketing, sales, and logistics out of the way, it's about time to start thinking of your ecommerce business as its own brand.
 Now that you can connect with your customers and dive into their user data, you can use those insights to find out exactly what appeals to them.